 One reason the Hellcat racked up such a high total was that its contemporary, the Vought F4U Corsair, was difficult to fly – earning the dubious nickname, "Ensign Eliminator."
 By contrast, the Hellcat was a relatively simple plane to land — a big plus when it came time to land on a carrier.
 As a result, the Corsair was relegated mostly to land bases.

 The combination docility and performance of the Hellcat made it ideal for carrier operations.
 (US Navy photo)

 This classic warplane that won control of the skies over the Pacific decades ago is hardly seen in the sky today – only 11 F6Fs are listed with the FAA.

-Learn what it took to fly this legendary Zero-killer in the video below.
 Tell us, would you prefer to fly a Hellcat or Corsair?